Gabo-araya/sgsi_ext/Readme.md

 The contents of this global context can be extended in the `react_context` context processor in `base/context_processors.py`

-### Documentation
-Previous information found on this file can be now found in the `docs/` directory.

 ## Troubleshooting

 ### Very strange errors occur when running `git commit`